Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 **API Changes**

+-   none

+**Others Changes**

+-   Rename document Connecting_to_Rainbow to Connecting_to_Rainbow_XMPP_Mode.
+-   Add document Connecting_to_Rainbow_S2S_Mode to describe the connection to Rainbow with a S2S event pipe.
+-   Official ChangeLog RSS Flow URL : https://hub.openrainbow.com/doc/sdk/node/api/ChangeLogRSS.xml
+-   Fix empty message list in conversation when conversationEventHandler::onConversationManagementMessageReceived event.
+-   S2SService to service layer and folder
+-   update S2S documentation.
+-   Add le parameter in joinroom in S2S
+-   Fix S2SServiceEventHandler::ParseRoomInviteCallback
+-   Fix error when delete conversation.

+### SDK for Node.JS 1.68 - February 2019

+---

+**3-Release SDK Breaking Changes**

+-   Warning: Starting 2019, the LTS active version of Node.js migrated to version 12.x.
+This version of SDK Node.js is only compliant with this LTS version up to 10.x.
+Consequently, you need to update your Node.js version to 10.x in order to use this release of the SDK Node.js.

+**API Breaking Changes**

+-   none

+**API Changes**

 -   Change default value of storeMessages SDK's parameter to true.
 Because the no-store is not fully supported by officials UI.

 **Others Changes**